 Greek yogurt is a great banana substitute in some baking recipes, particularly in recipes that require a tangy flavor and a moist, thick texture.
 Greek yogurt adds a creamy texture and tangy flavor to baked goods like cake, bread, and muffin recipes.
-It is also a good source of protein and calcium.
 The flavor is not as similar to the banana flavor as others and may not be as sweet.

 Silken tofu is a good substitute for bananas in vegan baking recipes, particularly in recipes that require a creamy texture and structure.
 Silken tofu has a smooth and creamy texture that can replace the texture and moisture of mashed bananas in cakes and brownies.
 It is also a good source of protein and low in fat.
 When using silken tofu as a substitute for mashed bananas, it is important to note that it may not provide as much sweetness as bananas, so you may need to add more sweetener to the recipe.

-Avocado can be used as a substitute for mashed bananas in some baking recipes, particularly in recipes that require a creamy texture and healthy fats.
+Avocado can be used as a substitute for mashed bananas in some baking recipes, particularly in recipes that require a creamy texture.
 Avocado adds a rich and creamy texture to baked goods like brownies and muffins.
-It is also a good source of healthy fats and fiber.
 Avocados have a mild flavor but lack the sweetness so extra sugar may be needed unless used for savory dishes.

 Prunes can be pureed and used in baking recipes that require a sweet and moist texture.
-Prunes are naturally sweet and have a similar texture to mashed bananas, making them an ideal substitute in sweet recipes.
-They are also a good source of fiber and antioxidants.
+Prunes are naturally sweet and have a similar texture to mashed bananas, making them an ideal substitute in sweet recipes like muffins.

 Butternut Squash Puree